 Other examples of storytelling that brings to life the value of a nonprofit's work include self-filmed stories of trainee phlebotomists at ConnCAT, whose mission is to open pathways to opportunity.
-The ACT Foundation commissioned Purple States to tell the stories of the Working Learner Advisory Council, to show what's at stake in the Foundation's quest to build a national learning economy.
+And the ACT Foundation commissioned Purple States to tell the stories of the Working Learner Advisory Council, to show what's at stake in the Foundation's quest to build a national learning economy.

 In 2019, Purple States and Data Haven worked with local health departments and community organizations to develop a powerful advocacy tool.
 Short documentary films and video clips produced with residents of three Connecticut communities integrated data with personal stories to reveal the mix of social and economic factors that drive stubborn health disparities, and lead to dramatic differences in life expectancy: 20 years statewide, and almost 15 years within the borders of a single city.

 We started filming, and then COVID hit.
 So we turned to residents of the communities most at risk because of long standing inequities, and asked them to document the life-expectancy-disparity story that was playing out in their own lives, in real time.
 A four-part series of video diaries filmed by residents of New Haven and Hartford aired on the Connecticut Mirror with Data Haven op-eds that used health equity data to draw out the broader policy implications of the pandemic’s disparate toll.